 Inbound marketing is a response to the need for marketing and sales to connect with a new generation of sophisticated buyers.
 The inbound methodology helps brands to adapt to a new marketplace (where consumers are in control of their buyer’s journey), and successfully build lasting relationships with their ideal customers.

-If you’d like to find out more about inbound marketing, and how it'll help your business overcome the challenges of the digital marketing landscape, you can read Spitfire Inbound's MD, Darren Leishman’s article, What is inbound marketing, and why do you need it?
+If you’d like to find out more about inbound marketing, and how it will help your business overcome the challenges of the digital marketing landscape, you can read MD, Darren Leishman’s article, What is inbound marketing, and why do you need it?

 For more helpful industry tips and trends, subscribe to the Spitfire Inbound blog.
 Our team regularly share their insights, helping readers to keep up to date with the latest digital developments from technology to inbound strategy, sales and fun facts.